DIXIE YOUTH BASEBALL FAQS

 Claim forms may be printed from a link in your proof of coverage email, or from our website under Service For Current Clients.
 The authorized team official must complete part 1 of the claim form verifying that the injury occurred during a sanctioned event as well as the section asking specific questions about how the injury occurred.
 The parent must complete part 2 of the claim form.
-The claim form is then submitted to Maksin Management Corp where it is processed.
-All claim questions should be directed to Maksin Management Corp. at 1-800-257-6250.
+The claim form is then submitted directly to the claims administrator for processing.

 When purchasing insurance on behalf of my league, is it a requirement that all teams within the league are covered?